LCA-EET/LCA_Explicit/README.md

 - Oral Stimulation
 - Quirofilia

 Writing this content is difficult for obvious reasons.
-Sexuality is deeply personal; I focused on a broad set of the most "mainstream" kinks out there, so that there would be something for everyone to enjoy.
+Sexuality is deeply personal; I focused on a broad set of the most "mainstream" fetishes out there, so that there would be something for everyone to enjoy.

 **Install at your own risk**.